 Wednesday, November 14, 2012 | 6:00 PM - 8:30 PM

 In-house event is SOLD OUT.
 Register now for the live webinar.

 Speakers: Eric Chiao (Hoffmann-La Roche Inc.), Kevin Eggan (Harvard University), and Laura Kiessling (University of Wisconsin, Madison)

 Stem cells are increasingly important as a research tool and therapeutic option for degenerative diseases.
 Small molecules have the potential to impact stem cell research.
 This symposium will explore the intersection of these promising frontiers.

-This eBriefing features Victor Ambros and Gary Ruvkun, recipients of the 2012 Dr. Paul Janssen Award for Biomedical Research for their role in the discovery of microRNA.
-Recent research on microRNA is also described.
+This eBriefing features David Julius, the recipient of the 2013 Dr. Paul Janssen Award for Biomedical Research for his role in discovering a mechanism for nociception and thermosensation.
+Recent research on pain is also described.